Mushroom Men: Story

-The story begins when a comet crashes to the Earth, raining down a strange green dust in its wake.
+The story begins when a comet crashes into the Earth, raining down a strange green dust in its wake.
 The space dust is harmless to humans and goes unnoticed, but they failed to notice that flora, fauna and fungi including mushrooms, cacti, and kudzu gained sentience.
 Also, this strange green dust mutated some of the animals too (such as rabbits, moles, spiders and possums).
 In order to survive, the newly conscious mushroom people soon formed into tribes, and war inevitably followed.
 The story of The Spore Wars on Wii also chronicles the life of the main character Pax, a lone bolete mushroom who is trying to find his place in mushroom society.
 As Pax progresses he discovers a lepiota called Pester that plans to take over the world.
 Pax follows him to a trailer park where Pax battles him and causes him to fall to the floor below them, leaving Pester to be killed by a mutated fungi dog that devours him.
 Pax returns to the village and says good bye to the mushroom villagers, saying he'll go where ever the wind takes him.